How to Reduce Indoor Humidity Levels

 Bathroom and kitchen exhaust fans are designed to remove moisture-heavy air before it spreads through the home.
 Turn them on during showers, cooking, dishwashing, or any activity that produces steam.

-For bathrooms, allow the exhaust fan to continue running after showering so moisture can clear from the room.
-For kitchens, use an exterior-vented range hood while boiling, steaming, or simmering food.
+For bathrooms, let the exhaust fan run for at least 15–20 minutes after showering.
+For kitchens, use an exterior-vented range hood while boiling, steaming, simmering food, or running the dishwasher if it releases noticeable steam.

 A fan that only recirculates air does not remove humidity from the home.
 It may move moist air around, but it does not exhaust water vapor outdoors.